International Research Conference

 where a and n are characteristic of each drug.

-CD has long life as it cannot release the trapped enegy by thermal radiation.
+CD has long life as it cannot release the trapped energy by thermal radiation.
 But it can do so through guest molecules(present in the form of impurity or deliberately added solute material, the medicine)

 The succussion dissociates the structure of medicine(2019, MedCrave IJ Complementary & Alternative Medicine 12(6), 221-223 )